 Upper Maipo, which encompasses the subregions of Puente Alto and Pirque, is the most prestigious of the viticultural areas.

-The Central Maipo (Maipo Medio) subregion occupies the lower-lying area to the west of the Upper Maipo subregion, surrounding the towns of Buin and Paine.
+The Central Maipo (Maipo Medio) subregion occupies the lower-lying area west of the Upper Maipo subregion, surrounding the towns of Buin and Paine.
 This is one of the oldest winemaking areas in Chile and was the first part of the Maipo Valley to be settled.

 The climate here is the warmest and driest of the three subregions.
 Here, less rainfall requires the use of drip irrigation.
 Vineyards are often planted along the Maipo River, an area known for its alluvial soils.

 The slightly warmer climate and more clay-based and fertile soils lead to a somewhat less refined style of wine.
 Cabernet Sauvignon is still the most-grown grape variety, but there are also substantial plantings of Carmenère vines that are well suited to this iconic Chilean grape variety.

 Lower Maipo, or Pacific Maipo, is the youngest wine-producing area in the Maipo Valley region and is centered in Isla de Maipo and Talagante.
 The wine industry here is more concerned with winemaking than viticulture, and while there are a few vineyards, there are many wineries.